zalando/zalando.github.io/_posts/2019-02-04-Open-Source-Harassment-Policy.md

 Secondly, if an employee do need guidance we **reactively** provide the following options:

 - P&O (Zalando HR) can guide you on how to react to abusive behavior and help you determine if legal action is required.
-Talk to your lead if you need assistance, or reach out directly to the open source team or discrimination@zalando.de.
+Talk to your lead if you need assistance, or reach out directly to the open source team.
 - The open source team will assist you in reporting the abuse to the responsible platform owner (such as Github)
 - Zalando legal will provide legal guidance in case such is required
 - If it is established there is a need to report the incident to law enforcement, P&O (Zalando HR) and Zalando legal will assist you in collecting evidence and file a report